mavi-server/mavi/README.md

           returning: 'id', // '*' or spesific column },
       },
-      views: {}, // This options is not standard and will change in the near future.
-      utils: {},
       middlewares: {
         greetings: function (req, res, next) {
           console.log('Hello from middleware!')